Rolling Acres Mall: 1980searly 1990s

-Two anchor stores changed names between 1992 and 1993: Dillard's purchased and renamed the entire Higbee's chain, while May Department Stores Company consolidated the May Company Ohio stores into Kaufmann's, which they also owned at the time.
+Two anchor stores changed names between 1992 and 1993: Dillard's purchased and renamed the entire Higbee's chain, while the May Department Stores Company consolidated the May Company Ohio stores into Kaufmann's, which they also owned at the time.
 Forest City Enterprises refinanced the mall in 1994, putting the money towards the development of several new restaurants inside the mall's food court.
-General Cinema Corporation closed the mall's movie theater in mid-1993, saying that it had been unprofitable for years due to its smaller size relative to other multiplex theaters in the area.
+General Cinema closed the mall's movie theater in mid-1993, saying that it had been unprofitable for years due to its smaller size relative to other multiplex theaters in the area.
 Prior to the closure, the company had attempted to run it as a discount theater showing second-run movies for 99 cents, but doing so attracted homeless people and urban youth, both of whom would often loiter in the theater for extended periods.
 Combined with the theater riot two years prior, this caused a preconception among patrons and merchants that the mall had begun catering more heavily to teenagers and to lower-income clientele.